brenobaptista/blog/src/posts/editing-images-from-terminal-with-imagemagick.md

 ---
-title: 'Working with images from the terminal using ImageMagick'
+title: 'Editing Images From the Terminal With ImageMagick'
 description: 'Use this CLI tool to create, edit, compose or convert images.'
 date: '2021-02-13'
 ---